MarcosssSaenz/fundamentals-programming-exercises/README.md

 ---

 ## 📂 Repository Structure
-The exercises are organized by topics (or "temas"):
+The exercises are organized by topics